asherikov/ccws/README.md

-- Build profiles -- sets of configurations for build process, e.g., cmake toolchain, colcon configuration, environment variables, etc. Profiles do not conflict with each other and can be used simultaneously without using separate clones of the workspace and packages.
+- Build profiles -- sets of configurations for build process, e.g., cmake toolchain, colcon configuration, environment variables, etc. Profiles do not conflict with each other and can be used in parallel without using separate clones of the workspace and packages.

+- Execution profiles -- simple shell mixins that are intended to modify run time environment, e.g., execute nodes in `valgrind`, alter node crash handling, etc.

 - A number of features implemented via build profiles:
     - Cross compilation to several common platforms.